tjsturos/qtools-bootstrap/README.md

 curl -s https://raw.githubusercontent.com/tjsturos/qtools-bootstrap/main/init.sh | sudo bash
 ```

 This command will download and run the initialization script with sudo privileges.
-The script will set up the qtools-bootstrap repository in `~/qtools-bootstrap` and the ceremonyclient in `~/ceremonyclient` (if not already installed).
+The script will set up the qtools-bootstrap repository in the user's home directory (`~/qtools-bootstrap`) and the ceremonyclient in the user's home directory (`~/ceremonyclient`) if not already installed, even when run with sudo.

 ## Manual Setup